chung-leong/react-seq/examples/transition/README.md

 first case, we rethrow the error so the default error handler will approve the detour.
 Otherwise the detour gets prevented and we land back in `ScreenDelta`.

+The next section, Echo, loads and calls a function:

 ```js
       } else if (route.screen === 'echo') {
         const { echo } = await import('./echo.js');